-This is a performance-based class which is a continuation of the 9th grade band experience.
+This is a beginner level, performance-based class which is a continuation of the 8th grade band experience.
 A varied and more advanced level of music is performed (i.e. classical and modern), and continued mastery of technical studies of each instrument is emphasized.
-Attendance at performances is required for all members.
+Daily attendance is required for all members.
 Because this is a performance-based class, students will be expected to practice their instrument at home and will need to have a means to transport it to and from school regularly.
-Students in Freshmen Band have the option of participating in high school marching band and pep band, although they are not required to do so.
+Students are also required to attend all after-school events, such as rehearsals, pep band games, and concerts.

 FAD101 Marching Band & Color Guard 201 Term: Semester Credit: 0.5 Prerequisite: Previous successful participation in band.
 Course meets outside of the regular school day (August - October) each fall Graduation Requirement Satisfied Fine Art Fees: The fee for marching band at WVHS is \$175. \$50 will be paid as a deposit in the Spring; the remainder will be due in the fall.
-Course Overview •